SteelDiamond/Non-Political-RSS-Feeds/README.md

 + ☠️ RSS Feeds Very hard to find or requires a 3rd party
 + ☠️ RSS Feed has no options

 They used to offer RSS feeds for each section so you could opt-out of political nonsense, but they no longer do this.
 You can get news from those sections with a third party tool to generate an RSS feed, but I shouldn't even have to use a third party to get a basic feature.
+The RSS client I use even suggested a third party.
+The link above lets you filter by category, but I cannot get this to work.
+RSSHub also works if you really want this source.

 I checked two sections of their site (Oddities and Lifestyle).
 The lifestyle feed felt the need to talk about politics.
 I tried an article about Coffee and was also recommended me politics in the middle of the article.